jenn-if-err/ai-py/README.md

-A simple Python CLI application that sends prompts to the Google Gemini AI API and displays the responses.
+A Python CLI application that sends prompts to the Google Gemini AI API and displays the responses.

 ## Features